RCdiy/OpenTXLua/README.md

 - Click on the script type directory e.g. TELEMETRY
 - Click on the file to display it's contents e.g. 01GtStrd.lua
-- Right click on the "Raw" buttom to download/save it to your computer
+- Right click on the "Raw" button to download/save it to your computer
 - Ensure that it has a .lua extension.
 If it has a .txt or a .lua.txt extension change it to .lua

 ## Use The Script